 I love layering steps and techniques when working with even the youngest artists.
 It helps create a really interesting finished product while not requiring more than what they are developmentally able to do!

 Glue the larger center piece down so you have a reference point.
 We used a glue stick.
 It’s okay if the snowflake goes off the paper but be aware that the pieces will extend past the original circle shape.

-Before any more glue is used position all the small cutout pieces in their coordinating spots.
-They will mirror the spot from which they were cut.
+Before any more glue is used position all the small cut out pieces in their coordinating spots.
+These cut outs will mirror the spot from which they were cut.
 If it helps students can fit them back into the original circle, like a puzzle, then flip them out.

 Glue down every pieces before moving on to the next snowflake

-If pieces of your snowflake extend past the edge of your paper now is the time to trim them.
+If pieces of your Japanese notan art inspired snowflake extend past the edge of your paper now is the time to trim them.

-Whether you choose to do these Notan snowflakes on this textured watercolor paper (find out how here) or on a solid color the results will be striking.
+Whether you choose to do these notan art snowflakes on this textured watercolor paper (find out how here) or on a solid color the results will be striking.
 We used blank notecards to make some really beautiful notecards (above) that will last through Christmas and beyond!

 More projects inspired by Japanese notan art….

 Turn simple leaf drawings into striking notan art cut paper images and incorporate the concepts of complementary colors!